EvanDiamantidis/TryHackMe/Vulnversity/README.md

 <br />

-Now that we have a stabilized shell, our next step should be to check the `/home` directory for any hints or pointers.
+Now that we have a stabilized shell, our next step is to check the `/home` directory for any hints or pointers.

 ```
 www-data@vulnuniversity:/$ cd /home